-Healthcare organizations rely on strong leadership to drive change and achieve their missions.
+Non-profit organizations rely on strong leadership to drive change and achieve their missions.

-The role of Boards can vary however typically the Board of Directors represents the interests of the organization, guides the leadership team on the strategic direction, and provides govevrnance for the organization.
+The role of boards can vary from organization to organization however typically the board of directors represents the interests of the organization, guides the leadership team on the strategic direction, and provides governance for the organization.